garrettj403/QMix/tests/README.md

 Testing Individual Modules
 --------------------------

-For example, to test the harmonic balance module, from the ``QMix/tests/`` directory you can run:
+As an example, from the ``QMix/tests/`` directory you can run:

 ```bash
 pytest test_harmonic_balance.py
 ```

+to test the harmonic balance module